simonerom/iotex-docs/README.md

 ### Analytics
 IoTeX analytics is an [open-source](https://github.com/iotexproject/iotex-analytics) microservice that analyzes data from IoTeX blockchain to better serve applications.
 Currently, analytics registers five index protocols: accounts, blocks, actions, rewards, and votings, where each protocol keeps track of its relevant data and writes it into the corresponding database tables.

-### Dapps
+### DApps
+Some of the DApps built on top of IoTeX can be found [here](https://iotex.io/developers/).

-If you are interested in developing applications on top of IoTeX blockchain, [codelab](http://codelabs.iotex.io/) is the best starting point for developers!
+If you are interested in developing DApps on top of IoTeX blockchain, [codelab](http://codelabs.iotex.io/) is the best starting point for developers!

 ## :woman: Chat With Us